 Mention you're interested in block booking to care homes you work with regularly, and they can then arrange multiple shifts with you via Florence.

 Or, speak to your Florence account manager, and they will be able to help find block-booking opportunities in your area.
 Get in touch by calling your account manager on 020 3911 2555, or emailing firstname.lastname@example.org.

-Care homes on Florence are asked every 24 hours if they have a resident with symptoms.
+Care homes posting shifts on Florence are asked every 24 hours if they have someone with symptoms in the home.
 If they say ‘yes’, a notification will appear on the care home’s Florence page, and also on reminders you receive if you’re already booked for a shift.

-Wash uniforms at above 60 degrees, and always take a fresh set in to work.
+Wash uniforms at above 60 degrees or as hot as the material will stand, and always take a fresh set in to work.

-Ensure you arrive at the care home in time to have a comprehensive clinical handover at the start of your shift.
-This should also include an induction to the environment if you are new to the home.
+Ensure you are fully orientated to the care home environment if it is your first visit and arrive in good time to have a comprehensive clinical handover at the start of your shift.

 You should avoid being assigned to work as a 1:1 care provider for any residents who are experiencing COVID-19 related symptoms - this will reduce the risk of transmission to you or other care providers.

 You can continue to give short episodes of care and medication administration where required to residents with symptoms.